EducloudAI/AI-Integration-Framework/README2.md

 # 🌟 Why This Framework Is Different

 Most AI initiatives focus on tools, models or isolated use cases.
 The AI Integration Framework takes a fundamentally different approach by providing a complete architecture for responsible, scalable and organization‑wide AI adoption.
+It translates recommendations into concrete actions, and actions into valuable, distinct components within the framework.

-It introduces seven innovations that make it uniquely powerful.
+The framework introduces seven innovations that make it uniquely powerful.

 ---